CoderDojoSV/beginner-python/Day-1/README.md

     your_name = raw_input("What is your name?")

+If you run this, you'll see that there's no space between the `?` and the user's input.
+We can fix this by adding a space in.

-Print the info the user typed in.
+When you use `raw_input`, it stores what the user typed in in a variable.
+We can print the info the user typed in:

     print "hello world"
     name = "Brian"